 - Singleton Session Bean: Instantiated once per application and exist for the application’s lifecycle.
 Used when a single instance bean is shared all across concurrent clients.
 The server maintains states between client invocations but is not required to maintain state across server shutdowns.
 It should be instantiated upon application start-up.

 A message-driven bean is a listener for a particular message type, such as a Java message server API.

 Java Database Connectivity is a Java API used to connect and execute queries.
 It uses JDBC drivers for connectivity.

 - Thin Driver.

-- ODBC uses ODBC drivers for connection since these are platform-dependent that is reason why java developed own JDBC API.
+- ODBC uses ODBC drivers for connection since these are platform-dependent, so Java developed its own JDBC API.

-- Java can be used to write different type’s executables this includes- Java Applets, JSP, EJB, Servlets, etc.
+- Java can be used to write different type’s executables, including- Java Applets, JSP, EJB, Servlets, etc.

 JDBC architecture is divided into two types